 It is one of the commonest causes of hair loss.
-According to a study, Tinea Capitis (ringworm of the scalp) accounts for 40% cases of hair loss in children.
-Usually characterized by redness of scalp, hair loss and by a scaly border that may be itchy, signs and symptoms can sometimes be subtle.
+According to a study, Tinea Capitis (ringworm of the scalp) accounts for 40% of cases of hair loss in children.
+Usually characterized by redness of the scalp, hair loss and by a scaly border that may be itchy, signs and symptoms can sometimes be subtle.
 The patient may sometimes have broken hairs instead of hair loss (black dot Tinea Capitis) without scaling or itching.
-An infective condition, Tinea capitis responds readily to right medical therapy.
+An infective condition, Tinea capitis responds readily to the right medical therapy.

 It is found to be the second most common cause of hair loss in children with a prevalence of 26.2%.
 Considered usually in the differential diagnosis of Tinea Capitis, it can be diagnosed by a simple scalp examination.

 The third major cause of hair loss in children, telogen effluvium accounts for 17.6% of the cases reported.
 While it is commonly associated with a preceding history of fever, telogen effluvium generally results from a traumatic stimulus causing diffuse hair loss without clear areas.
 Broken-off hair or exclamation-point hair is absent in this condition.
 Anaemic children are also found to be suffering from telogen effluvium.

 While these three conditions are found to be mainly responsible for hair loss in children, some other causes may be: